Ash-raf10/HateSpeech-Detection-Fom-Social--Post/README.md

 hist = model.fit(word_seq_train, y_train, batch_size=batch_size, epochs=num_epochs, validation_data=(word_seq_test, y_test), verbose=2)
 ```

-    WARNING:tensorflow:From G:\Anaconda\lib\site-packages\tensorflow\python\ops\math_ops.py:3066: to_int32 (from tensorflow.python.ops.math_ops) is deprecated and will be removed in a future version.
-    Instructions for updating:
-    Use tf.cast instead.
-    WARNING:tensorflow:From G:\Anaconda\lib\site-packages\tensorflow\python\ops\math_grad.py:102: div (from tensorflow.python.ops.math_ops) is deprecated and will be removed in a future version.
-    Instructions for updating:
-    Deprecated in favor of operator or tf.math.divide.
     Train on 17433 samples, validate on 7350 samples
     Epoch 1/10
      - 15s - loss: 0.1719 - acc: 0.8311 - val_loss: 0.0805 - val_acc: 0.9076